-Scenic Highlights: Corcovado, Brazilian & Argentine sides of Iguassu Falls, Recoleta Cemetery, and Tango Show.
+Scenic Highlights: Corcovado, Brazilian & Argentine sides of Iguassu Falls, La Boca, Recoleta Cemetery, Tango show, and San Cristobal Hill.

 Local Guides for sightseeing in Rio de Janeiro, Iguassu Falls, Buenos Aires, and Santiago; services of a professional Tour Director.

-Welcome to spectacular Rio de Janeiro, home to white-sand beaches and host to the upcoming Summer Olympics in 2016!
-Settle into your hotel and meet your Tour Director, who will have pointers for your free time exploration.
+Welcome to spectacular Rio de Janeiro, home to white-sand beaches and host to the Summer Olympics in 2016!
+Settle into your hotel and meet your Tour Director, who will have pointers for your free-time exploration.

 Day 2Rio De Janeiro